gateixeira/rpulse/README.md

 ## Overview

-This application tracks running GitHub Actions workflows and provides a visual dashboard of demand over time.
+This application uses `workflow jobs` webhook events from GitHub to track running GitHub Actions workflows and provides a visual dashboard of demand over time.
 It includes:

 - A webhook endpoint to receive workflow status events
 - A dashboard to visualize runners demand over time